-1 Overview
+Overview

-This product note describes the characteristics, setup, and operation of a broadband vector signal analyzer (VSA) comprised of an Agilent InfiniiVision 6000 or 7000 Series oscilloscope and the 89600 vector signal analyzer software.
-By taking advantage of the layered architecture and extensive digital signal processing (DSP) routines of the 89600 VSA software, the oscilloscope becomes a new "front end" data acquisition subsystem for the VSA.
+This application note describes the characteristics, setup, and operation of the Agilent Infiniium 3000 X-Series, 6000, and 7000 Series oscilloscopes when combined with the 89600 VSA software to provide broadband vector signal analysis.
+By taking advantage of the layered architecture and extensive digital signal processing (DSP) routines of the 89600 VSA software, the oscilloscope becomes a new "front end" data acquisition subsystem for the 89600 VSA software.
 This hardware-software combination provides up to 1 GHz of analysis bandwidth depending on the oscilloscope used.
 See Table 1 for the supported oscilloscope models and the corresponding analysis bandwidths.
 Appendix A contains suggestions for wideband downconverters.